Vision Statement

 Courtney Smith, started her career as a music therapist in the realms of both birth and death.
 These early experiences, along with her work as a Certified Nurse Assistant, Hospice volunteer and trained death doula as well as a 20+ career in social services has imprinted upon her the sacredness of the entire life cycle and the importance of community.
 Courtney is supported by her lifelong practices of meditation, Kundalini yoga, shamanic studies and ancestry work.
 She currently facilitates and supports the emergence of the Center for Conscious Living and Dying through strategic planning, organizational development.

-Director of Education
+Director of Development

 courtney@ccld.community